EXCLUSIVE-Citigroup to hire 3,000 in Asia institutional banking business in growth push -Asia CEO

 "Even at a lower GDP (gross domestic product) growth rate, it's something that actually grows faster than it does in the rest of the world," Babej said, noting the common prosperity drive's impact on clients' international investing was hard to predict.

-Even as China's economy was expected to slow sharply this year due to pandemic-induced challenges, among other things, the Citi Asia head said China's economic and geopolitical challenges would be short-lived and would not change the bank's strategy.
+Even as China's economy was expected to slow sharply this year due to pandemic-induced challenges, among other things, the Citi Asia head said volatility and uncertainty related to China's economic and geopolitical challenges would continue in the short term but would not change the bank's strategy.

 "We're in China for the long term," he said.
 "There are question marks in light of the geopolitical situation and macroeconomic situation but longer-term we are big believers in the importance of China."